G4l43r/lpthw-cn/ex0.rst

 Warnings For Beginners
 ======================

-You're done with this exercise.
+You are done with this exercise.
 This exercise could actually be hard for you depending on your familiarity with your computer.
-If it is difficult, then take the time to read and study and get through it, because until you can do these very basic things you'll find it difficult to get much programming done.
+If it is difficult, then take the time to read and study and get through it, because until you can do these very basic things you will find it difficult to get much programming done.

 If a programmer tells you to use ``vim`` or ``emacs`` tell them no.  These editors are for when you are a better programmer.
 All you need right now